Full-Screen advertisements are a new kind of advertisement introduced in iOS 4.3. Full-screen advertisements are implemented by the

 YES from this method if it wants to allow the action to be triggered.
 It can prevent the action from being triggered by returning

-NO. Your application should always allow actions to be triggered unless it cannot safely do so.
+NO. Your app should always allow actions to be triggered unless it cannot safely do so.

-YES, then your application is moved to the background after it returns from this delegate method.
-This process is described in “Understanding an Application’s States and Transitions” in iOS App Programming Guide.
+YES, then your app is moved to the background after it returns from this delegate method.
+This process is described in “Defining a Document-Based Data Model” in iOS App Programming Guide.

-NO, iAd is going to cover the application’s user interface after it returns from this delegate method.
-Your application should disable sounds, animations or other activities that require user interaction.
+NO, iAd is going to cover the app’s user interface after it returns from this delegate method.
+Your app should disable sounds, animations or other activities that require user interaction.
 For example, a real-time game should pause gameplay before allowing the action to be triggered.

-Listing 3-4 shows the structure for how your application should implement this delegate method:
+Listing 3-4 shows the structure for how your app should implement this delegate method: